Central Michigan gives students full-ride scholarships after 13OYS reported on error

-MOUNT PLEASANT, Mich. — Central Michigan University is giving scholarships to the hopeful students who mistakenly received a message saying they were awarded a full-ride last weekend.
+MOUNT PLEASANT, Mich. — Central Michigan University is trying to make it right for students who mistakenly received a message last weekend saying they were awarded a full-ride scholarship.

-Last Saturday, incoming students checked their online portal to learn if they'd won the Centralis Scholarship, or a full-tuition scholarship, from Central Michigan.
+Last Saturday, when incoming students checking their online portal to learn if they'd won the Centralis Scholarship, or a full-tuition scholarship, from Central Michigan, they received a message saying they'd been awarded the scholarship.

 RELATED: Central Michigan University apologizes for giving students full-ride scholarships by mistake

-After 13 On Your Side reported on one hopeful student who was 'torn apart' by the mistake, Central Michigan has chosen to award all 58 students who saw the erroneous message with the scholarship.
+After 13 On Your Side reported on one hopeful student who was 'torn apart' by the mistake, Central Michigan has chosen to award all 58 students who saw the erroneous message with an amount equal to a full-tuition scholarship.

+The amount is the same as the Centralis Scholarship, except it doesn't include room and board.

 "We deeply regret the disappointment and frustration caused by the test message error in the student portal," CMU officials wrote in a statement.